soofka/blog/README.md

 ## bugs
 ### major
 - HTTPS does not work properly on Firefox
+- lack of tests
 - `npm audit fix`

 ### minor
 - specific metrics of google analytics are not being recorder properly
 - service worker does not work properly when content is updated
-- no unit tests for code in `common` directory
+- `any`

 ## improvements
 ### major
-- polish language version (with MobX?)
+- polish language version
 - "about" page
 - "archive" pages
 - "lectures and trainings" page